aveyilagrun/coursework-1-azhar-nurgaliyeva/comp0035_coursework2.md

 For the purpose of this project, I decided to use brainstorming, interface analysis and prototyping techniques.

+[Do we need to include the reason?]

-### Requirement specification method
+## Requirement specification method

-Methodology used is agile, which is why user stories to identify requirements is useful.
+Methodology used is agile, which is why user stories should be used to identify requirements as it is more useful.

-### Prioritisation method
+## Prioritisation method

-MoSCoW technique has been chosen for prioritisation of requirements
+***MoSCoW technique*** has been chosen for prioritisation of requirements

 As part of this technique all requirements are distributed into the following categories:

-- Must have: critical requirements that are essential for success.
+- **Must have**: essential requirements to meet the objectives of the project.
-- Should have: as important as "Must have", but not time-sensitive.
+- **Should have**: the level of importance is similar to "Must have", but not time-sensitive.
-- Could have: it would be good to add these requirements, but not essential.
+- **Could have**: non-essential requirements that would be nice to have.
-- Won't have for now: their value is relatively low, which is why they could considered later.
+- **Won't have for now**: no significant value, which is why they could be considered later.

+[Why MoSCow technique?]

-### Documented and prioritised requirements
+## Documented and prioritised requirements

 Link to the full list of documented and prioritised requirements.